utkarshgpt71/CS_6110_Project/README.md

 	python poly_solver.py Poly_Inputs/<filename>.poly

 	5. ver2poly: Converts the .v files in Verilog_Benchmarks to .poly format and writes them in a directory Inter_Poly_Inputs.
 This script has a very limited support for the types of operators mentioned in the .v files.
-Can be executes as follows:
+Can be executed as follows:

 	python ver2poly.py Verilog_Benchmarks/<filename>.v